German Shepherd Facts and Fun

 Speak to your vet about helping to prevent these issues and taking a proactive management approach.

 Pet insurance – a German Shepherd’s soft landing

-Taking out one of our dog insurance member policies means you can save on a variety of health costs.
-These include hospitalisation for accidents and illnesses, medication, regular vet visits and more.
+Taking out one of our dog insurance policies means you can save on a variety of health costs.
+These include hospitalisation for accidents and illnesses, medication, non-routine vet visits and more.

 Why not get in now before any pre-existing conditions emerge and help ensure you and your GS are well protected for whatever life throws at you.
 Get a quick quote now.